-Emergent millisecond-timescale coactivity discrimination of behavioral contingencies.
+Emergent millisecond-timescale coactivity discrimination of behavioural contingencies

 To investigate whether an emergent coactivity code develops in our task, we monitored hippocampal CA1 neuronal ensembles during training days.
-We first trained a Bayesian classifier to decode the prevailing contingency on a trial-by-trial basis from the average firing rates of principal neurons and short-timescale (25-ms) pairwise temporal correlations between neuronal spike trains.
-Shuffling temporal correlations across trials while preserving trial-by-trial average firing rates markedly impaired decoding of the ongoing contingency (Fig. 2a and Extended Data Fig. 4a).
+We first trained a Bayesian classifier to decode the prevailing contingency on a trial-by-trial basis from both average firing rates of principal neurons and short-timescale (25-ms) pairwise temporal correlations between neuronal spike trains.
+Shuffling temporal correlations across trials, while preserving trial-by-trial average firing rates, significantly impaired decoding of ongoing contingency (Fig. 2a; Extended data Fig. 4a).
 Moreover, contingency information in temporal correlations alone was drastically impaired when shifting spikes to destroy short-timescale coactivity while maintaining correlations due to slow fluctuations of population firing rate in each trial (Fig. 2b).
 Short-timescale correlations also had significant explained variance for task contingencies (Fig. 2c).
 These results indicated the presence of contingency-related information in short-timescale coactivity beyond the information in single-neuron firing rates.

-To investigate the task relevance of contingency-related coactivity, we isolated coactivity patterns nested within 25-ms time windows26 separately in each contingency within the learning enclosure.
-We represented each pattern by a weight vector quantifying the contribution of each neuron to the coactivity underpinning that pattern (Fig. 2d).
+To investigate the task relevance of contingency-related coactivity, we isolated coactivity patterns nested within 25-ms time-windows26 separately in each contingency within the learning enclosure.
+We represented each pattern by a weight vector containing the contribution of each neuron to the coactivity underpinning that pattern (Fig. 2d).
 These coactivity patterns differed from those extracted in the control enclosure (Fig. 2e,f), showing their spatial context-selective expression.
-In addition, some learning enclosure patterns discriminated the two contingencies, being selective to either X or Y (Fig. 2e,f and Extended Data Fig. 4b).
-To investigate the functional significance of such patterns, we compared them to a matched group of learning enclosure patterns with high between-contingency similarity (Fig. 2e,f and Extended Data Fig. 4b).
+In addition, some learning enclosure patterns discriminated the two contingencies, being selective to either X or Y (Fig. 2e,f; Extended data Fig. 4b; orange).
+To investigate the functional significance of such patterns, we compared them to a matched group of learning enclosure patterns with high between-contingency similarity (Fig. 2e,f Extended Data Fig. 4b; blue).
 We refer to these as contingency-discriminating and contingency-invariant coactivity patterns, respectively.
-Neurons that contributed the most to a given pattern are henceforth referred to as 'members' of that pattern (see Methods).
+Neurons that contributed the most to a given pattern are henceforth referred to as "members" of that pattern (see Methods).